How Much Money Are You Really “Saving” on Black Friday?

 Repeated Products and Prices

-The implication here is that many retailers, probably more than you realize, are repeating Black Friday products and prices year after year.
+Many retailers, probably more than you realize, are repeating Black Friday products and prices year after year.
 This means that product prices promoted as a one-time deal are not, in fact, truly that rare or fleeting.
 Retailers try to create a sense of urgency to entice buyers, but in truth, shoppers should take the time to do their homework and decide if an item is really worth the money.

 Doorbusters Come in (Highly) Limited Quantities

-In retail parlance, a “doorbuster” refers to a deal that retailers hype up to almost an absurd degree.
+In retail lingo, a “doorbuster” refers to a deal that retailers hype up to almost an absurd degree.
 The discounts on such a deal may even seem too good to be true, hence the name “doorbuster”—a deal so great that people will bust down the door to get their hands on it.

 Simple Tips to Getting the Most Value out of Black Friday